Kiiiwiii/z/js_async_management/README.md

 The example I used here is to load image one by one, the next image will only be loaded after the previous image loading is finished.

-There currently four ways to control it:
+There currently five ways to control it:

 * origin javascript callbacks
 * generator + thunk
+* rxJS
-* RxJS
+* promise
-* Promise
+* async